-Policies TP13 Sustainable Management of the City's Waste; TP14 New and Existing Waste Facilities; TP15 Location of Waste Management Facilities have a number of uncertain effects as information on the potential requirements for new non-landfill capacity is limited.
+Policies TP13 Sustainable Management of the City's Waste; TP14 New and Existing Waste Facilities; TP15 Location of Waste Management Facilities; TP15A Minerals

+These policies should on balance advance sustainability objectives particularly in relation to natural resource use and CO_2 emissions, although the overall impact effect will be dependent on the quality of implementation at specific sites and require a long-term perspective on effectiveness.
+The policies have a number of uncertain effects as information on the potential requirements for new non-landfill capacity is limited.
 There are significant opportunities associated with the creation of innovative approaches to waste management and the linking of this to economic opportunities and neighbourhood management.
 An overall reduction in reliance in landfill for Birmingham's waste is likely to improve environmental conditions in the medium to long term.
 Expansion of existing waste sites, the creation of new facilities, and/or the use of different technologies (e.g. gasification and pyrolysis) may lead to localised environmental effects and there will therefore be a need for developers and planners proposing any new or expanded waste management sites to undertake an assessment on the impact on the surrounding population.
+The introduction of a policy on Minerals extraction to avoid sterilisation through development under Proposed Main Modifications reflects the opportunity to secure the efficient use of resources.